zazuko/fuseki-geosparql/README.md

 - `ADMIN_PASSWORD` (default: `admin`), the password for the admin user
 - `JAVA_OPTIONS` (default: `-Xmx2048m -Xms2048m`), allocate more resources by changing this values

+Feel free to edit the `config/config.ttl` file before building this image.
+For information, this file will be mounted at the following path in the container: `/fuseki/config.ttl`.

+## Routes

+Here are some default routes, publicly available:

+- `/$/status`: get Fuseki's status
+- `/$/server`: get Fuseki's status
+- `/$/ping`: helth check endpoint
+- `/$/metrics`: some Prometheus metrics

+All other routes that have are prefixed with `/$/` needs basic authentication:

+- username: `admin`
+- password: value of the `ADMIN_PASSWORD` environment variable

+All other routes are publicly available.

+If you want to change this behavior, you will need to change the `config/shiro.ini` file.
+It will be mounted at this location: `/opt/fuseki/shiro.ini`.
+When the container is starting, the value for `ADMIN_PASSWORD` will be set, and the final file would be created at `/fuseki/shiro.ini`.